Introduction

 Obtaining Benchmarks

-Please refer below link to download WRF 3.9.11, 4.2.2 and 4.4 benchmark cases.
+Please refer below link to download WRF 3.9.11, 4.2.2 and 4.4 benchmark cases:

-Link: https://www2.mmm.ucar.edu/wrf/users/benchmark/
+https://www2.mmm.ucar.edu/wrf/users/benchmark/

 For example, to download conus 2.5km dataset for WRF v4.4, use https://www2.mmm.ucar.edu/wrf/users/benchmark/v44/v4.4_bench_conus2.5km.tar.gz